HÂþ»

 Admission Requirements

-Profile J
+Profile C

 • High School Diploma or Adult High School Diploma or GED Diploma of High School Equivalency or Canadian Adult Education Credential (CAEC) or Essential Skills Achievement Pathway: Post-Secondary Entry High School Diploma

-• Pre-calculus 110
+• Foundations of Mathematics 110

-• Total of three (3) sciences, including at least two (2) from the following:
+• Total of two (2) sciences, including at least one (1) from the following:

 • Biology 112 or 122